 First, let me say that I am not opposed to prescribed fire as a tool in forest management.
 I have read many research reports on the subject and I realize that fire suppression policies have caused many problems in some ecosystems.
 Prescribed burns are certainly helpful in maintaining healthy and rejuvenated growth in fire-adapted forests.
 Prescribed fire is also an effective tool in controlling invasive, alien pests.
-My concern is that this technique seems to have become the primary management tool in a region where natural forest fires are statistically quite rare.
+My concern is that this technique seems to have become the primary management tool in other regions where regular fires rarely occur naturally.